arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 - [Arduino UNO R4 WiFi](https://docs.arduino.cc/hardware/uno-r4-wifi/) (Wi-Fi firmware version 0.6.0 or later required)

+A board that is ready for Bluetooth provisioning has a specific provisioning sketch installed and displays a pulsing LED or a Bluetooth icon on the LED matrix.
+Newer boards are shipped boards are delivered with this specific sketch already installed.
+If the pulsing LED is not visible, please use the USB provisioning method.

 ### Setting up Your Device With Bluetooth

 After selecting the Bluetooth option you will see a page telling you how to connect your board.
 Follow the steps to connect your board via Bluetooth.